 As artificial intelligence systems become embedded in high-stakes decision-making, organizations are increasingly adopting what are known as Responsible AI frameworks.
-While often described in ethical or technical terms, these frameworks have significant legal implications.
+While often described in ethical or technical terms, these frameworks have direct legal implications within the broader structure of AI ethics and risk controls.

-From a legal perspective, a Responsible AI framework is not merely a public relations statement.
-It is a governance structure designed to reduce liability, demonstrate compliance, and mitigate regulatory and litigation risk.
+From a legal perspective, a Responsible AI framework is not a branding exercise.
+It is a governance system designed to reduce liability, demonstrate compliance, and mitigate regulatory and litigation risk.

 What Is a Responsible AI Framework?

-A Responsible AI framework is a structured set of internal policies, controls, and accountability mechanisms designed to ensure that AI systems are developed and deployed in a legally defensible and risk-aware manner.
+A Responsible AI framework is a structured set of policies, controls, and accountability mechanisms that guide how AI systems are developed, deployed, and monitored in a legally defensible way.

 - Bias testing and mitigation processes